k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 # CDC (Change Data Capture) Messages

-Fabric’s CDC solution notifies external systems about data changes published via Kafka, and since it has built-in integration with Elasticsearch, also provides cross-instance Search capabilities.
+Fabric’s CDC solution notifies external systems about data changes published via Kafka and since it is integrated with  Elasticsearch, also offers cross-instance Search capabilities.

 Fabric Studio enables a definition of selected LU tables and columns whose update must publish a CDC message.